Tests of General Relativity with Binary Black Holes from the second LIGO-Virgo Gravitational-Wave Transient Catalog

 We analyze all the GWTC-2 BBHs and report results for those events where the remnant parameters were constrained compared to the adopted prior bounds, and for which the Bayesian evidence favors the presence of a signal over pure Gaussian noise when using our most sensitive template ($\mathrm{Kerr_{221}}$).
 Estimates of the remnant parameters obtained through the three waveform templates ($\mathrm{Kerr_{220}}$, $\mathrm{Kerr_{221}}$, and $\mathrm{Kerr}_\mathrm{HM}$) are reported in Table \ref{tab:rin:final_mass_spin}.
 Fitting the data at an earlier time increases the SNR available when using this template, which is reflected in tighter constraints of the remnant parameters as shown in Table \ref{tab:rin:final_mass_spin} for the $\mathrm{Kerr_{221}}$ template.
-In all cases the estimated remnant quantities from the three waveform templates agree with the corresponding GR predictions coming from the full IMR analyses \cite{GWTC2}.
+In all cases, at $90\%$ credibility, the two-dimensional $M_{\rm f}$--$\chi_{\rm f}$ posterior distributions from the three waveform templates include GR predictions coming from the full IMR analyses \cite{GWTC2}.
 For \NAME{GW190521A}{}, the results reported in \cite{GW190521g, GW190521g:imp} are not identical to the ones reported here as the previous analyses did not include the negative-$m$ mode, and we have updated to use a more precise value for the reference time.
 The lower frequency cut-off for this event was also changed from $20~\mathrm{Hz}$ to $11~\mathrm{Hz}$.
 None of the conclusions previously reported for \NAME{GW190521A}{} are affected by these small changes.

 We use log Bayes factors to quantify the contribution of overtones or HMs during ringdown.
 In Table~\ref{tab:rin:final_mass_spin}, we report the log Bayes factors $\log_{10} \mathcal{B}^{\rm HM}_{\rm 220}$ comparing a fit with all modes in $\mathrm{Kerr}_\mathrm{HM}$, versus one with only the $\ell= |m| =2,\, n=0$ mode; this computation provides no strong evidence for the presence of HMs.
 We also present the log Bayes factors $\log_{10} \mathcal{B}^{\rm 221}_{\rm 220}$ comparing the results obtained when fitting the full postmerger signal using the $n=0,1$ modes against the template including the $n=0$ mode only, with both templates starting at the reference time $t_0$.
 The data show evidence for the presence of overtones only for loud signals (for example \NAME{GW190521B}{} shows such evidence), although in all cases estimates of the remnant parameters tend to get closer to the full IMR waveform estimates when including overtones.